mesosphere/spark-build/docs/install.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Install and Customize
+title: Install and Customize
-menu_order: 0
-feature_maturity: ""
-enterprise: 'no'
+menuWeight: 1
+featureMaturity:

 ---

 Spark is available in the Universe and can be installed by using either the GUI or the DC/OS CLI.